openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 There are two ways to cast a camera.

-1. openHAB Cloud Connector and using metadata tags.
+1. openHAB Cloud Connector and using metadata/tags.
 2. Chromecast Bindings `playuri` channel.

 The first method once setup allows you to ask "OK Google show X camera", or "OK Google show X camera on Y display".
 By optionally naming the display that you wish to use, it can be cast directly to your Chromecast (connected to your TV) by speaking to a Google Nest Mini.
 This must use the HLS format and use the metadata tag shown below with the openHAB Cloud Connector setup.
-Don't forget to ask google to 'sync my devices' after adding the metadata.
+Don't forget to ask Google to 'sync my devices' after adding the metadata.
 The synonyms in the tag allows Google to understand multiple names that the camera may be called by different people in your family.

 Example of how this is done in an items file.